Many of the features of a Postgres server may be influenced by settings specified in configuration files:

 • The pgpool.conf file determines the behavior of EDB Ark as it pertains to load balancing.

 • The pg_hba.conf file controls the type of authentication that should be used when a client application connects to an EDB Ark service.
 By default, the pg_hba.conf file is configured to require clients to provide a valid md5-encrypted password.

 • Make parameter changes on a copy of the existing configuration that is in use for the master or replicas.
-That way, if the parameter change proves detrimental, it will be easy for you to re-apply the original settings.
-Keep a backup of the original configuration, so they can be easily restored if necessary.When adjusting parameters, be mindful of that fact that the master node in the cluster processes both read and write requests, while the replica nodes in the cluster accept only read requests.
+That way, if the parameter changes prove detrimental it will be easy for you to re-apply the original settings.
+If you are making changes to configuration files through ssh, make a backup of the configuration files before making any changes, so they can be easily restored.When adjusting parameters, be mindful of that fact that the master node in the cluster processes both read and write requests, while the replica nodes in the cluster accept only read requests.
 You can tune the master node and the replica nodes independently to quickly have an impact (either positive or negative) on your write or read performance.